HMT Empire Windrush: Arrival

 Empire Windrushs arrival became a news event.
 When she was in the English Channel, the Evening Standard sent an aircraft to photograph her from the air, and published the story on its front page.
 She docked at Tilbury, downriver from London, on 21 June 1948, and the 1,027 passengers began disembarking the next day.
 This was covered by newspaper reporters and by Pathé News newsreel cameras.
-The name Windrush, as a result, has come to be used as shorthand for West Indian migration, and, by extension, for the beginning of modern British multiracial society.
+The name Windrush, as a result, has come to be used as a synecdoche for West Indian migration, and, by extension, for the beginning of modern British multiracial society.

 The purpose of Empire Windrushs voyage to the Caribbean had been to repatriate service personnel.
 The UK government neither expected nor welcomed her return with civilian, West Indian migrants.
 Three days before the ship arrived, Arthur Creech Jones, the Secretary of State for the Colonies, wrote a Cabinet memorandum noting that the Jamaican Government could not legally stop people from leaving, and the UK government could not legally stop them from landing.
 However, he stated that the Government was opposed to this migration, and both the Colonial Office and the Jamaican government would take all possible steps to discourage it.

 The day after arrival, several MPs, including James Dixon Murray, warned the Prime Minister that such an "argosy of Jamaicans", might "cause discord and unhappiness among all concerned".
 George Isaacs, the Minister of Labour, stated in Parliament that there would be no encouragement for others to follow their example.
 Despite this, Parliament did not pass the first legislation controlling immigration from the Commonwealth until 1962.

 Passengers who had not already arranged accommodation were temporarily housed in the Clapham South deep shelter in southwest London, less than a mile away from the Coldharbour Lane Employment Exchange in Brixton, where some of the arrivals sought work.
 The stowaways were given brief prison sentences, but were allowed to remain in the UK after their release.

 Many of Empire Windrushs passengers intended to stay for only a few years.
 A number did return to the Caribbean, but a majority settled permanently in the UK.
 Those born in the West Indies who settled in the UK in this migration movement over the following years are now typically referred to as the "Windrush Generation".